 There are many factors that affect heart rate during exercise, but these same influencing factors have a very little effect on the cyclist power output.
 Power is definitive whereas heart rate is not.

 If the cyclist were asked to ride in E3 based on their heart rate alone the work effort for these efforts would slowly drop off as they progressed throughout this cycling interval session.
 They would be none the wiser as their heart rate would stay the same while their power gradually dropped off.

 Many factors affect heart rate during exercise.
 These factors are (to name a few); general fatigue, ambient temp, the amount of sleep the athlete has had over the last few days and how hydrated they are.

-While there are differences between training with power and heart rate and that training with power is a more exact way of measuring training load don’t discount training with heart rate.
+While there are differences between training with power and heart rate, and that training with power is a more exact way of measuring training load, don’t discount training with heart rate.
 Heart rate training is still a very effective method of training.
-With our unique cycling training methodology we use both heart rate and power to training you so you have a choice.
+With our unique cycling training methodology we use both heart rate and/or power to train you, so you have a choice.

-Also, it’s important to understand that just having a power meter don’t mean you are training any better than using a heart rate monitor.
-The quality of training you do and the results you get comes from the structure of your training you are doing, not in the device that you are using to measure your training load.
+Also, it’s important to understand that just having a power meter does’t mean you are training any better than using a heart rate monitor.
+The quality of training you do and the results you get comes from the structure of the training you are doing, not in the device that you are using to measure your training load.

 With the introduction of smart trainers like the Wahoo Kickr and the TacX Neo cyclists are able to get access to power training using structured workouts that help them improve their cycling performance.